front-end-summer19/all-the-news-react/README.md

 The [final result](https://react-all-the-news.netlify.app/) will behave a bit differently.
 Instead of scrolling to different sections, it will load new data when the user navigates.

+`cd` into your class working folder and run:

+`npx create-react-app all-the-new-react`

-`cd` into this repo, install the required npm modules using `$ npm install` and `$ npm start` the application.
+cd into the new project and `$ npm start` the application.

 Examine the application structure.

-To minimize the number of imports, the CSS and images are in the public folder.
+Copy the public folder from today's download and replace the public folder in the newly created app with it.

 ## Create the Header Component